AtlasWiki/ev/README.md

 ## Installation:

 Locally download the files (or files.zip) and open the HTML file to use this calculator in case of the server going down.
+The dist/ folder contains the same stuff but the javascript is bundled and minimized for faster load.

 <br>